SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 1. The ERCF gear stepper is doing the heavy lifting.
 Configure your gear stepper to run in sync mode with your extruder via Happy Hare settings.
 2. A high torque NEMA 17 motor is recommended.
 Many in the Beta team ran NEMA 17's spec'd at 55 N-cm max torque and config'd them for 1-1.4A.
 Grafton's 40 tooth NEMA 17 mod is recommended (https://www.printables.com/model/692720-ercf-40-tooth-gear-modifiction).
 This may not be required so if you already have built your ERCF, try the Filamentalist with the motor you have and decide if you think you need more torque.
 3. Several in the Beta team had space constraints that they wanted the rewinder to honor.
 As a result the width of the Filamentalist was set to support most standard 1, 0.5, and 0.25KG spool sizes and still be able to fit 6 rewinders across a 350 size Voron printer.
 Some spools such as KVP's are too wide to fit the baseline design.
 It's a simple design so feel free to usermod to your heart's content to fit your needs!
 Height was set to be as low as possible to fit some existing dry box designs.
 4. Because the standard tuning of this design relies on some filament slip at the o-rings, the o-rings will ultimately wear-out.
 Testing and extrapolation estimates that the wear-out point is ~4K cycles +/- 1K.
-The impact of o-ring wear-out can be reduced by periodically swapping highly used rewinders with low use rewinders.
+The impact of o-ring wear-out can be reduced by periodically swapping highly used rewinders with low use rewinders in your line-up.
 Ultimately o-rings can be replaced by the process described in section 3.2 of the Drive Roller Assembly section.
-This o-ring sip/wear also creates a small amount of rubber dust/debris to go along with the typical filament dust /debris that the ERCF gears create.
-You may want to add a filament cleaner of you choice.
+This o-ring slip/wear also creates a small amount of rubber dust/debris to go along with the typical filament dust /debris that the ERCF gears create.
+You may want to add a filament cleaner of your choice (but don't have to).
+5. Questions and input can be directed to the Filamentalist Discord group here:  (https://discord.com/channels/1208529298781372447/1208529299230031883)

 ## **BOM:**